Awezkhan0/Azure-Two-Tier-Network-Lab/README.md

 ## Screenshots
 ![Phase 2 Bastion](https://github.com/Awezkhan0/Azure-Two-Tier-Network-Lab/blob/main/Screenshots/Phase%202%20Bastion/01-vnet-bastionsubnet.png?raw=true)
+I created a new subnet which is now sitting alongside the existing web-subnet and app-subnet.
+In order for Azure Bastion to work I had to name it exactly "AzureBastionSubnet."

 ![Create Bastion](https://github.com/Awezkhan0/Azure-Two-Tier-Network-Lab/blob/main/Screenshots/Phase%202%20Bastion/02-vnet-createbastion.png?raw=true)
+I'm creating the Bastion resource, as you can see it's basic tier and connected to the subnet I just made "AzureBastionSubnet."
+The IP address creation was part of the creation process as I chose a public ip address naming it "bastion-pip"

 ![ipassociate](https://github.com/Awezkhan0/Azure-Two-Tier-Network-Lab/blob/main/Screenshots/Phase%202%20Bastion/03-webvm-ipdissociate.png?raw=true)
+Dissociating the public IP address for web-vm as we're connecting through Bastion now.
+Leaving it on now would still enable the risk that RDP poses.

 ![connect bastian](https://github.com/Awezkhan0/Azure-Two-Tier-Network-Lab/blob/main/Screenshots/Phase%202%20Bastion/04-webvm-connectviabastion.png?raw=true)
+I'm now in the resource that I want to connect to through Bastion, and you can see that there's an option to connect via the dropdown.
+Also one thing to note is that NIC public ip address is now blankw which is what I wanted to see.

 ![webvm bastian connected](https://github.com/Awezkhan0/Azure-Two-Tier-Network-Lab/blob/main/Screenshots/Phase%202%20Bastion/05-webvm-connected.png?raw=true)
+The web-vm's Windows desktop is now streaming directly in the browser.
+The connection is tunnelled over HTTPS through the Bastion HOST - No RDP client needed.

 ![bastion complete](https://github.com/Awezkhan0/Azure-Two-Tier-Network-Lab/blob/main/Screenshots/Phase%202%20Bastion/06-bastion-jumpbox.png?raw=true)
+I've run mstsc /v:10.0.2.4 — RDP-ing to a private IP being the app-subnet.
+This oponed a new remote desktop window to that app-tier VM proving that it works.
 ---

 *Part of my Azure cloud engineering learning journey alongside AZ-104 exam preparation.*